lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 problem or [question](https://support.bioconductor.org/) at hand.

-The source of this document, including the code necessary to reproduce the analyses and figures is available in the public manuscript repository @ghrepo.
+The source of this document, including the code necessary to reproduce the analyses and figures is available in a public manuscript repository on GitHub @ghrepo.

 Author contributions {#author-contributions .unnumbered}
 --------------------

-All authors developed the software presented in this workflow and wrote and approved the manuscript.
+All authors developed the software presented in this workflow, and wrote and approved the manuscript.

 Competing interests {#competing-interests .unnumbered}